-She may tell her peers she wishes to spend even more time with her grandchildren and maybe take them along in her RV for a cross-country trip.
+She tells her friends she wishes to spend more time with her grandchildren.
+Maybe take them along in her RV for a cross-country trip…

 Betsy’s friends, Edna and Sally also convinced her to join their baking club shortly after her final day at work.
-However, the kitchen in her home of forty years is in desperate need of renovation if she wants to keep up with the baking club.
+However, her forty-year-old kitchen is desperate for renovation.
+That’s if she wants to keep up with the baking club.

-Keep in mind, even if she renovates her kitchen now and then stays in the same house after twenty years, Betsy will be celebrating her 85th birthday.
-The thing is, will Betsy still be able to use her kitchen at 85 as she could at 65?
+Keep in mind, if Betsy stays in the same house for twenty years, she’ll be celebrating her 85th birthday.
+The question is, will Betsy still be able to use her kitchen at 85 as she could at 65?

-This is where the idea of Aging in Place becomes a factor in redesigning and renovating the house to help Betsy age safely by upgrading all the home features and creating her forever home.
+This is where the idea of Aging in Place comes in.
+Only to help Betsy age safely by upgrading all the home features and creating her forever home.

 When to make the decision?

-The basic premise for Aging in Place is to look into the ergonomics, adaptability, usability, and practicality of the home and how it will eventually be used down the road.
-The context of the resident’s lifestyle, the surrounding community, and the length of potential time spent living in the same home also becomes very important.
+The basic premise for Aging in Place is to look into the ergonomics, adaptability, usability, and practicality of the home.
+The context of the resident’s lifestyle and the length of time spent living in the same home also becomes important.

-Things to consider would be installing cabinets that are a little lower, adding more task lighting than accent lighting, lowering your light switches, plugs, etc., and potentially switching your stove to have front controls, just to name a few.
+Consider installing lower cabinets, adding more task lighting, and lowering your light switches, plugs, and so on.
+Also, consider switching your stove to have front controls, it’s more user-friendly.

 The Design process for your existing space

 The focus on these three spaces comes down to the fact that they are the most used sections in the kitchen.
-Once the stove, fridge, and sink locations are set within the design, the orientation of the workflow can then be integrated into the rest of the design.
+Once the work triangle is set, the workflow orientation can then be integrated into the design.

-This is an innate process used for any kitchen design yet is particularly useful when looking into the future of the space.
+This process is used for many kitchen designs and is particularly useful when looking into the future of the space.

-Lately, more and more home builders are considering this approach when drawing out their initial plans to avoid any later aging-in-place issues.
+Lately, more home builders are considering this approach with their initial plans to avoid any later issues.

 Modifications to consider

-Aging in place means the entire design should be geared towards minimizing the unknown elements and reducing the number of standard cabinet heights dispersed throughout the design, focusing on the person using the space, not just aesthetics of the design.
+Aging in place means that first, the entire design should be geared towards minimizing the unknown elements.
+And second, reducing the number of standard cabinet heights dispersed throughout the design.
+So, the main focus is on the person using the space, not just aesthetics of the design.

-Since the designer knows Betsy will be hosting plenty of friends over for the baking club, there are going to be some unknown ergonomic requirements.
-This is where the typical standard cabinet heights can be used in a small portion of the kitchen design, distinguishing it from the areas that Betsy will use every day.
+Since Betsy will be hosting plenty for the baking club, there will be some unknown ergonomic requirements.
+This is where the standard cabinet heights can be used in a small portion of the kitchen design.
+Which will distinguish them from the areas that Betsy will use every day.

-Having these baking-focused areas in the central island also allows minimal movement throughout the kitchen, as the designer would present the layout to be near the stacked dual oven combo.
+Having these baking-focused areas in the kitchen island also allows minimal movement throughout the kitchen.
+Now let’s talk about the stove top…

-The rest of the kitchen will also have a similar multi-tiered design geared towards further everyday use.
-One or two sections will accommodate the preparation of the food, while the stovetop will be mounted a little lower.
+While the rest of the kitchen has a similar multi-tiered design geared towards further everyday use.
+One or two sections will accommodate food preparation, while the stovetop is mounted a little lower.
 This allows Betsy to have easier access to the pots and pans regardless of which element is being used.

 Splitting the stovetop from the oven would help with the overall ergonomics of the space.
-Because Betsy likes to bake, the two stacked ovens will be mounted higher, making it easier to place and remove any baked goods.
-The typical bottom-hinged door would be changed out to a side hinged or a central split French door for even easier access.
+Betsy likes to bake, so the two stacked ovens are mounted higher, making it easier to move baked goods.
+A bottom-hinged door is changed to a side-hinged or a central split French door for easier access.
 These variant door styles can be used to eliminate the need to reach over the open bottom-hinged door.

 The Master Bath

-The bathroom also has an important role to play in designing your house for home safety when speaking about ergonomics and functionality.
+The bathroom also has an important role to play in designing your house for home safety.

 Light considerations for aging in place